Bure Valley Railway: History

-Re-opening
+Reopening

 The trackbed was purchased by Broadland District Council, initially with plans to develop it as a long-distance footpath.
 In 1986, however, the idea of using part of the closed line as an operational railway was considered.
 Equipment and experience of railway operation came from Robert Hudson and John Edwards, who supplied railway equipment to Pleasurewood Hills, with Pleasureworld, under Chairman Joe Larter, providing tourism experience.
 Graham Fowler, of Broadland District Council, was later appointed the first General Manager.
 Grants from the English Tourist Board and Department of the Environment helped launch the £2.5 million scheme.

 Forty three objections to the restoration of the line were made to the Light Railway Order, for the following reasons: